-- A. Georgia's overall goals for the use of the funds; - B. The categories of Eligible Mitigation Actions that Georgia anticipates will be appropriate to achieve the stated goals, and the preliminary assessment of the percentages of funds anticipated to be used for each type of Eligible Mitigation Action; - C. A description of how Georgia will consider the potential beneficial impact of the selected Eligible Mitigation Actions on air quality in areas that bear a disproportionate share of the air pollution burden in Georgia; and - D. A general description of the expected ranges of emission benefits that Georgia estimates would be realized by implementation of the Eligible Mitigation Actions identified in the Georgia Beneficiary Mitigation Plan.
+- A description of how Georgia considers the potential beneficial impact of the selected Eligible Mitigation Actions on air quality in areas that bear a disproportionate share of the air pollution burden in Georgia; and - A general description of the expected ranges of emission benefits that Georgia estimates would be realized by implementation of the Eligible Mitigation Actions identified in the Georgia Beneficiary Mitigation Plan.

 The State Trust Agreement provides that state Beneficiary Mitigation Plans need only provide the level of detail reasonably ascertainable at the time of submission.
 The Beneficiary Mitigation Plan for the State of Georgia is intended to provide Georgia citizens with insight into the State's high-level vision for its use of the State Trust funds.
 The Beneficiary Mitigation Plan for the State of Georgia is not binding, nor does it create any rights in any person to claim an entitlement of any kind.
 OPB may adjust the goals and specific spending plans at its discretion after submission of the Beneficiary Mitigation Plan.
-If adjustments to the Beneficiary Mitigation Plan are needed, OPB shall provide the Trustee with updates to the Beneficiary Mitigation Plan, and shall make the updates available to the public at https://opb.georgia.gov/webform/vw-settlement-agreement.
+If adjustments to the Beneficiary Mitigation Plan are needed, OPB shall provide the Trustee with updates to the Beneficiary Mitigation Plan, and shall make the updates available to the public at https://opb.georgia.gov/vw-settlement- agreement.